jlbali/typescript_node_react_crud/README.md

 Problems: no foreign key established for Users...
 FIXED.
 - login screen and process.
 BUGS:
     - Allows login with every kind of passowrd and user.
+FIXED.
     - ToDos got broken, with no token indication.
+FIXED.
     - Improve the layout and design of ToDoS.
+FIXED.
 - CRUD for Users.